 The PIK Notes are (i) senior unsecured obligations of the Issuer, (ii) structurally subordinated to all of the liabilities of the Issuers' subsidiaries, and (iii) not guaranteed by any of the Issuers' subsidiaries, and therefore are not recorded in the financial statements of the Company.
-The Company paid a dividend of \$19 million to the Issuer in the first quarter to fund the semi-annual interest payment on May 1, 2015.
-Additionally, while not required, the Company intends to pay dividends to fund future interest payments, which would aggregate to \$155 million through the remainder of the term if all interest on the PIK Notes is paid in cash.
+The Company paid dividends of \$38 million in the aggregate to the Issuer in the first and second quarters of fiscal 2015 to fund the semi-annual interest payments due May 1, 2015 and November 1, 2015.

-11. Recent Accounting Pronouncements
+12. Recent Accounting Pronouncements

 In May 2014, a pronouncement was issued that clarified the principles of revenue recognition, which standardizes a comprehensive model for recognizing revenue arising from contracts with customers.
-In April 2015, the FASB proposed deferring the effective date of the pronouncement to fiscal years beginning after December 15, 2017.
+The pronouncement is effective for fiscal years beginning after December 15, 2017.
 The Company is currently evaluating the impact of the new pronouncement on our condensed consolidated financial statements.